 Encapsulation is the mechanism that binds together code and the data it manipulates, and keeps both safe from outside interference and misuse.
 One way to think about encapsulation is as a protective wrapper that prevents the code and data from being arbitrarily accessed by other code defined outside the wrapper.
 Access to the code and data inside the wrapper is tightly controlled through a well-defined interface.
 To relate this to the real world, consider the automatic transmission on an automobile.
 It encapsulates hundreds of bits of information about your engine, such as how much we are accelerating, the pitch of the surface we are on, and the position of the shift lever.
 We, as the user, have only one method of affecting this complex encapsulation: by moving the gear-shift lever.
 We can't affect the transmission by using the turn signal orwindshield wipers, for example.
 Thus, the gear-shift lever is a well-defined (indeed, unique) interface to the transmission.
-Further, what occurs inside the transmission does not affect objects outside the transmission.
-For example, shifting gears does not turn on the headlights!
-Becausean automatic transmission is encapsulated, dozens of car manufacturers can implement one in any way they please.
+Further, what occurs inside the transmission does not affect objectsoutside the transmission is encapsulated, dozens of car manufacturers can implement one in any way they please.
 However, from the driver's point of view, they all work the same.
 This same idea can be applied to programming.
 The power of encapsulated code is that everyone knows how to access it and thus can use it regardless of the implementation details-and without fear of unexpected side effects.